If you ask me, gongfu tea is the best method for brewing many Chinese and Taiwanese loose leaf teas.

 My usual method.
 I have a filtered water machine at work and a simple PUR filter pitcher at home.
 You might try this 11-cup pitcher ($30 at time of post).
 More environmentally friendly than alkaline water (no bottle to discard) and much less troublesome than getting your own spring water, it’s definitely good enough in my experience.

-I use a Bonavita variable temperature kettle ($77 at time of post).
+I use a Bonavita variable temperature kettle ($67 at time of post).
 It’s a little on the pricey side so if you’re balling on a budget any old kettle will do.
 You’ll just have to wait for your water to cool down properly.
+I use a meat thermometer in a stove-top kettle when I’m at my parent’s house without my gear, so don’t be afraid to improvise.

-The leaf-to-water ratio matters, so weigh your tea.
+The leaf-to-water ratio matters, so weigh your tea–at least until you’re more comfortable eyeballing it.
 Too little tea or too much water makes a thin and unsatisfying brew.
 Too much tea or too little water means the leaves can’t release all their goodness because the water saturates too fast.
+You also risk over-steeping your tea.

-If you’re going to use a tea pot instead, try to aim for one in the 3-6 ounce range (roughly 90-180mL).
-If you’re drinking alone get something in the 2-4 ounce range (60-120mL).
-Amazon appears to have ~4 ounces as its smallest size.
-This Hario tea pot is beautiful, has a built-in strainer, and is the perfect size (UPDATE: I bought it and I love it!).
+If you’re going to use a tea pot instead, try to aim for one in the 2-4 ounce range (roughly 60-120mL).
+Amazon appears to have ~4 ounces as its smallest size so don’t be afraid to branch out.
+Teaware House has a great collection of very affordable teaware so give them a look.

 When brewing with a teapot without a built-in strainer, it’s good to have some way to capture leaves in case they come out in the pour.
 To stop this, if your tea pot doesn’t have a built-in strainer then look at a strainer such as this one or this one.